Tigers vs. Astros Player Props Betting Odds

 Carpenter Stats

-- Carpenter takes a five-game streak with at least one hit into this matchup.
-During his last five outings he is batting .368 with a double, four home runs, two walks and 11 RBI.
+- Carpenter heads into this game looking to extend his six-game hit streak.
+During his last 10 games he is batting .353 with a double, five home runs, four walks and 13 RBI.

 Carpenter Recent Games